 This sheet is about exposure to olanzapine in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is olanzapine?

-Olanzapine is a medication used to treat schizophrenia and bipolar disorder.
-It is sometimes used with other medications to treat depression.
+Olanzapine is a medication that has been used to treat schizophrenia, major depressive disorder, and bipolar disorder.
+It has also been used with other medications to treat anorexia and symptoms of dementia.
 Olanzapine belongs to a group of medications called atypical or second-generation antipsychotics.
 A brand name for olanzapine is Zyprexa®.

-Can taking olanzapine make it harder to become pregnant?
+I take olanzapine.
+Can it make it harder for me to get pregnant?

-Can taking olanzapine during my pregnancy increase the chance of miscarriage?
+Does taking olanzapine increase the chance for miscarriage?

 I need to take olanzapine throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-National Pregnancy Registry for Atypical Antipsychotics: There is a pregnancy registry for women who take antipsychotic medications, such as olanzapine.
-For more information you can look at their website: https://womensmentalhealth.org/clinical-and-research-programs/pregnancyregistry/.
+National Pregnancy Registry for Psychiatric Medications: There is a pregnancy registry for people who take psychiatric medications, such as olanzapine.
+For more information you can look at their website: https://womensmentalhealth.org/research/pregnancyregistry/.

 OTIS/MotherToBaby encourages inclusive and person-centered language.
 While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
 Use of the term mother or maternal refers to a person who is pregnant.
 Use of the term father or paternal refers to a person who contributes sperm.